What is TOPS?

 Students are supported by:

-- Full-time TOPS Educational Advisor, whose responsibilities include coordinating with university faculty and academic advisor, assisting students with course selection and sequencing, and evaluating/monitoring student performance on a weekly basis.
+- Full-time TOPS Educational Advisor, whose responsibilities include coordinating with university faculty and academic personnel, assisting students with course selection and sequencing, ensuring students receive appropriate accommodations and modifications, and evaluating/monitoring student performance on a regular basis.

 - TOPS Educational Coaches, trained OSU interns whose responsibilities include providing students with support and accommodations as necessary, as well as assisting the TOPS Educational Advisor with student evaluation and monitoring.